CHR-onicles/animated-stepper-form/README.md

 - React
 - Typescript
 - Styled Components
-- Alice carousel
+- Swiper

 &nbsp;

-## FAQs (for future me)
+## FAQs <sub><sup><sub><sup><sub>(for future me)</sub></sup></sub></sup></sub>

  <details>
   <summary>Why use a carousel?</summary>

 I did try doing everything myself, but faced issues around updating the form state and the custom animation simultaneously.
-Too much time was being wasted there and I thought I could easily bypass that whole shenanigan by utilizing a carousel.
+Too much time was being spent there and I thought I could easily bypass that whole shenanigan by utilizing a carousel.

 </details>
  <details>
-  <summary>Pros?</summary>
+  <summary>Swiper Pros?</summary>

-- Definitely less CSS and custom animations.
-Big W.
+- Straightforward and intuitive.
-- No need for extra logic aside basic form controls to prevent a user from moving to the next step prematurely.
+- Allows you to space slides evenly through props unlike Alice.

 </details>

  <details>
-  <summary>Cons?</summary>

-- Some carousels like Alice behave unpredictably sometimes.
-So maybe don't use Alice.
+  <summary>Swiper Cons?</summary>

+- Behaves similarly unpredictably sometimes just like Alice.
+- Requires more code and logic to get the same functionality as Alice.
+Big L.
 </details>

  <details>
-  <summary>Can you use this in other projects?</summary>
+  <summary>Would you recommend this approach?</summary>

-<b>Abso-fruitly!</b>
+  Nope.
+Working with Swiper in this specific use-case is too much hassle.

 </details>